need47/little-data-scientist/README.md

 ## The `pick` tool
-Students will develop the `pick`, which is a command-line (CLI) tool or working with CSV/TSV files.
-It has the following syntax:
+Students will develop `pick`, is a command-line (CLI) tool or working with CSV/TSV files.
 ```
 pick [options] [--] [selections_file]
 ```

 Examples of usage:
 ```
 # Select columns by name or index (mix freely, repeat as needed).`
 # - Regex patterns are supported for column names.
 # - Indices are 1-based (negative allowed, slices too).
 # - Use '!' to deselect a column.
 # - If no columns are given, all are selected.
 $ pk Name,HP '^Type.*$' Total,-3,-1 7:10 '!6' Name pokemon.csv

 # Save results to a file:
 $ pk Name HP pokemon.csv -s '\t' -o pokemon_lite.tsv

 # Add headers to a file that has none:
 $ pk HP Name pokemon_lite.tsv -H Name,HP

 # Filter rows with conditions:
 $ pk Name,Speed '$Legendary == true & $Speed >= 100' pokemon.csv

 # Query with SQL:
 $ pk "SELECT Name, Speed FROM self WHERE Legendary == true AND Speed >= 100" pokemon.csv

 # Pipe data through:
 $ cat pokemon.csv | pk Name HP Speed -d ',' -s '      ' -n

 # Explore interactively:
 $ pk pokemon.csv -H -i
 ```

 Basic requirements: